makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-DDNS.md

 cover-img: /assets/img/cover/img-cover-mikrotik.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-mikrotik.png
 share-img: /assets/img/cover/img-cover-mikrotik.jpg
-tags: [HomeLab ,Networking ,DDNS, Mikrotik]
+tags: [Networking, Mikrotik, DDNS]
-categories: [HomeLab ,Networking ,DDNS, Mikrotik]
+categories: [Networking, Mikrotik, DDNS]
 ---
 There are few ways which this can be achieved.
 The simplest way is to use Mikrotik Cloud, by enabling one *IP->Cloud->DDNS enabled* within the Winbox GUI.
 Another option is to reach out towards the third party provider with the use of curl, and update their systems with the information of Mikrotik WAN IP address.
 Another option is that you have some device behind your NAT, which is doing that for you like freshTomato, or raspberryPI or whatever else.